Revised June 25, 2020 (#1 and #2 revised)

 “Pāli Glossary” for the pronunciation key), i.e., hate for whatever gets in one’s way.

-- However, many people do not have strong versions of lōbha, dōsa, mōha because they may have been exposed to Buddha Dhamma in recent previous lives and thus may be carrying over such habits (gati) compatible with alōbha, adōsa, amōha.
-In fact, ANYONE is likely to have been exposed to Buddha Dhamma somewhere, sometime in the deep past; but the more time lag there is, one is likely to lose those qualities.
+- However, many people do not have strong versions of lōbha, dōsa, mōha because they may have been exposed to Buddha Dhamma in recent previous lives.
+They are likely to carry over such habits (gati) compatible with alōbha, adōsa, amōha.
+In fact, ANYONE is likely to have been exposed to Buddha Dhamma sometime in the deep past.
+But the more time lag there is, one is likely to lose those qualities.

-4. Long-lasting hateful situations (dōsa) arise because of kāmacchanda.
+5. Long-lasting hateful situations (dōsa) arise because of kāmacchanda.
 Again one can go back and remember such situations.
 This is why dōsa (or dvesa) is called the second manifestation of greed.
 At the extreme, dōsa brings out the second of the five hindrances, vyāpada.
-This word comes from “vaya”+”pada”, where “vaya” means decline and “pada” means walk towards; thus vyāpada means one is on a (morally) declining path.
+This word comes from “vaya”+”pada”, where “vaya” means decline and “pada” means to “walk towards.”
+Thus vyāpada means one is on a (morally) declining path.

 - When one truly understands anicca, one’s avijjā starts to reduce first from the strong mōha stage which contributes to vicikiccā (acting without mindfulness); this in turn reduces greed and hate.